MOFA: Modular Factorial Design for Hyperparameter Optimization: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we evaluate MOFA in three different settings that involve one two-layer Bayesian neural network (BNN) and two deep neural networks: Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
-Each model is evaluated on two datasets.
+In this section, we comprehensively evaluate MOFA on three different settings.
+1) a two-layer Bayesian neural network (BNN); 2) the image classification with ResNet on CIFAR10 and 3) an deep neural networks for EEG-based intention recognition.